ChristineBlume/nparACT/cran-comments.md

   This appears to be spurious and is commonly reported by other package authors.

 * **Possibly mis-spelled words in DESCRIPTION ...
 NOTE**
-  The flagged words (e.g. *Actigraphy, interdaily, ultradian, zeitgebers, et al.*) are domain-specific terms, author names, or standard Latin abbreviations.
+  The flagged words (e.g. *Actigraphy, interdaily, ultradian, zeitgebers, et al., doi, ORCID*) are domain-specific terms, author names, or standard Latin abbreviations.
 They are spelled correctly.

 ## Downstream dependencies
 Reverse dependency checks were run; no issues found.